siakhooi/query/user-guide/USAGE.md

 ## Overview

-Query is a microservice that queries backend databases (MariaDB and PostgreSQL) and returns results as JSON.
+Query is a microservice that queries backend databases (MariaDB, PostgreSQL, and MongoDB) and returns results as JSON.
 It provides:
-- Configurable data connections
+- Configurable data connections (JDBC and MongoDB)
 - Multiple query definitions
 - RESTful API endpoints
+- Ability to combine data from multiple database types
 - Health monitoring via Spring Boot Actuator

 ## Prerequisites